miyadaiku/miyadaiku-docs/doc/contents/en/guide/article.rst

    My first article in reStructuredText.

-As in this example above, if a header is described at the beginning of the document, that header is the document `title` property.
-The `title` property can also be specified with the` `article`` directive.
+As in this example above, a header at the beginning of the document is used as the `title` property of the document.
+The `title` property can also be specified with the` `article` directive.

-Miyadaiku provides `directive <http://docutils.sourceforge.net/docs/ref/rst/directives.html>`_ and `role <http://docutils.sourceforge.net/docs/ref/rst /roles.html>`_ for rst to set properties,  to embed Jinja2 templates, etc.
+Miyadaiku provides `directives <http://docutils.sourceforge.net/docs/ref/rst/directives.html>`_ and `roles <http://docutils.sourceforge.net/docs/ref/rst /roles.html>`_ for rst to specifying propertie, to embedding Jinja2 templates, etc.